toralf/torutils/README.md

 chmod +x ./ipv4-rules.sh
 ```

-Make a backup of the current iptables _filter_ table and test it:
+Make a backup of the current iptables _filter_ table and run a test:

 ```bash
 sudo /usr/sbin/iptables-save > ./rules.v4